Tiling $R^{5}$ by Crosses

 In 1930, when Minkowski's conjecture was still open, Keller \cite{Keller} suggested that the lattice condition in the conjecture is redundant, that the nature of the problem is purely geometric, and not algebraic as assumed by Minkowski.
 Thus he conjectured that each tiling of $R^{n}$ by unit cubes contains twins.
 It is trivial to see that each tiling of $R^{2}$ by unit cubes contains twins, and it is also easy to verify it for $R^{3}.$ However, a proof that each tiling of $R^{n},$ $4\leq n\leq6,$ contains twins takes in aggregate 80 pages, see \cite{Peron}.
 There was no progress on Keller's conjecture for more than 50 years.
 Only in 1992 Lagarias and Shor \cite{LS} constructed a tiling of $R^{n},n\geq10,$ by unit cubes with no twins.
 First they found such a tiling in $R^{10},$ which we consider a very surprising and remarkable result.
 However, once one has such a tiling in hand, it is relatively easy to find it for $R^{n},n>10,$ as well.
 The second part supports our belief that "the higher the dimension of the space, the more freedom we get".
 Mackey \cite{Mackey} proved that the Keller's conjecture is false for $n=8,9$ as well.
 As to the remaining value of $n=7,$ there are only some partial results, see \cite{D}.

-Since late fifties tilings of $R^{n}$ by different clusters of unit cubes have been considered, see e.g. \cite{U} and \cite{Stein}, many of them related to perfect error-correction codes in Lee metric.
+Since late fifties tilings of $R^{n}$ by different clusters of unit cubes have been considered, see e.g. \cite{Stein} and \cite{U}, many of them related to perfect error-correction codes in Lee metric (also called Manhattan metric in $Z^{n}$).
 The Golomb-Welch conjecture \cite{GW} has been a main motivating power of the research in this area for the last forty years.
-A perfect $e$-error correcting Lee code over $Z$ (over $Z_{q})$ of block size $n$, denoted $PL(n,e)$ (denoted $PL(n,q,e)$), is a set $M\subset Z^{n}$ ( $M\subset Z_{q}^{n}$) of codewords so that each word $A\in Z^{n}$ ($A\in Z_{q}^{n}$) is at Lee distance at most $e$ from exactly one codeword in $M.$
+A perfect $e$-error correcting Lee code over $Z$ of block size $n$, denoted $PL(n,e)$, is a set $C\subset Z^{n}$ of codewords so that each word $A\in Z^{n}$ is at Lee distance at most $e$ from exactly one codeword in $C.$ Similarly, a perfect $e$-error correcting Lee code over $Z_{q}$ of block size $n$, denoted $PL(n,q,e)$, is a set $C\subset Z_{q}^{n}$ of codewords so that each word $A\in Z_{q}^{n}$ is at Lee distance at most $e$ from exactly one codeword in $C.$

 \begin{conjecture} Golomb-Welch.
-For $n\geq3$ and $e>1,$ there is no $PL(n,e)$ code. \end{conjecture}
+For $n\geq 3$ and $e>1,$ there is no $PL(n,e)$ code. \end{conjecture}

 Clearly, the above conjecture, if true, implies that there is no $PL(n,q,e)$ code for $n\geq3$, $e>1,$ and $q\geq2e+1.$ For the state of the art on the conjecture we refer the reader to \cite{H1}.